hicelery/IFA_1_Safeguarding/README.md

 From this, we can see already our website is performant and accessible, due to leveraging webp assets and good use of semantic HTML.
 The largest suggested improvements come from external code libraries (bootstrap and google fonts), and the hosting service used (github pages).
 These are not appropriate improvements for the scope of this project.
 Actionable changes suggested focus on improving image delivery: many assets are saved as png and can have the resolution lowered without visible effect.

-In future I would endeavour to use webp fileformat for a greater number of images.
+In future I would endeavour to use webp file format for a greater number of images.

 ## Deployment and workflow

-This project is deployed through github pages and follows a simplified agile gitflow methodology.
-Main branch is preserved as the deployed and live branch, whilst all development work will be conducted on feature branches.
+This project is deployed through github pages and follows a simplified agile gitflow methodology, with each day of the project being considered one 'sprint'.
+With this workflow, Main branch is preserved as the deployed and live branch, whilst all development work will be conducted on feature branches.
 Code deployments to the live project environment will only available through a pull request to main.
+This enables a CI/CD approach.
 All feautures must be tested on the 'develop' branch before being considered a release candidate to main.
 This ensures the deployed project maintains a stable codebase, and provides a scaleable workflow should the project scope increase and more developers were required to join the project.

+Exmaple of gitflow:
 <img width="600" height="600" alt="gitflow" src="https://github.com/user-attachments/assets/cb90c618-31c4-4622-a640-f5c324d0d7a1" />

 ## Use of AI in development and project retrospective.